 To complete the process, the two maps are displayed in parallel - one above the other.
 In this way, a complete consumption/delivery cycle is depicted.
 The combined maps can provide insight into the entire process for suppliers so that they can eliminate wasteful activities within the consumption and delivery cycle and develop a win- win collaboration by creating a Leaner version of their consumption and delivery maps.

-An example of an auto repair before Lean:
+An example of a car repair before Lean:

 An example of a car repair after Lean:

-A term that includes Lean manufacturing, plus all the other steps required to deliver the desired value from producer to customer.
+A term that includes Lean production, plus all the other steps required to deliver the desired value from producer to customer.
 This often involves a number of different organizations.